27th January 2022

-The safety of both our staff and our patients is of paramount importance and face coverings or face masks should be worn by patients in our practice setting for the foreseeable future.
-However, not all patients are able to wear a face covering and a patient should not be refused access to care if they are unable to, or refuse to, wear a covering.
+The safety of both our staff and our patients is of paramount importance and face coverings or face masks should be worn by patients and staff in our practice setting for the foreseeable future.
+However, not all patients are able to wear a face covering and a patient should not be refused access to care if they are unable to, or refuse to wear a covering.
 For these patients, staff will ensure that they can take all reasonable steps to identify practical working solutions with the least risk to all involved.
 For example: offering the patient a mask, if the patient is willing to wear one; booking the patient into a quieter appointment slot, or in a separated area or providing care via a remote appointment.

 A face mask can be provided for you but if you have your own face mask, as many of us do during these difficult times, please wear it; so we can save our supplies for those that don’t and our staff.